 To narrow down your search for the perfect Boulder wedding venue, think about what you want your wedding day to feel like.
 Can you picture yourself playing cornhole with your friends during cocktail hour?
-Or is sipping craft cocktails by the Boulder Creek more your style?
+Or is sipping craft cocktails by the Boulder Creek more your reception style?
 Do you want an indoor ceremony, in case the Colorado weather decides your wedding could use hail … in June?
-Or is showing off the mountains you love to all your guests more your style?
+Or is showing off the mountains you love to all your guests with an outdoor ceremony more your style?

 Boulder wedding venues on the map

-About the Boulder wedding venues
+Central Boulder wedding venues

 Rembrandt Yard Art Gallery & Events Center